 Using the Folio Builder

-- Setting the Folio Name, Size, Default Image Format and Default JPEG quality.
+- Setting and editing the Folio Name, Size, Default Image Format and Default JPEG quality

-- Setting each article properties: Title, Description, Table of Contents Preview, Smooth Scrolling and more
+- Creating and editing article properties: Title, Description, Table of Contents Preview, Smooth Scrolling and more

 - Adding and editing metadata in articles and folios

 - Updating articles